-In a narrow and stuffy hall of the municipal court in Budapest on Tuesday, Rui Pinto, the 30-year-old Portuguese source of data that fueled the stories for European investigative journalism project Football Leaks, heard the judge announce that he would be extradited back to Portugal to face charges of cybercrime and blackmail.
+In a narrow and stuffy hall of the municipal court in Budapest on Tuesday, Rui Pinto, the 30-year-old Portuguese source of data that fueled the stories for European investigative journalism project Football Leaks, listened to the judge announce that he would be extradited back to Portugal to face charges of cybercrime and blackmail.

 Reporters and a TV crew attending the hearing listened to Pinto present his defence for two hours, before Judge Judit Csiszár gave her verdict.
 Following her decision, Rui was cuffed by two policemen and led from the courtroom, before he stopped in front of the cameras.